boryspaulewicz/bhsdtr/Readme.md

-# NEWS: Two additional link functions for the criteria
+# NEWS: Two additional link functions for the criteria + a definition of a generalized link function

 In the current version of the package there are three link functions for the SDT criteria to choose from.
 One is the link function